Wisconsin Child Custody and Placement Lawyers

 Often child custody and placement (visitation) are the most contentious issues facing couples going through a divorce or involved in paternity proceedings.
 Having a skilled advocate, who is knowledgeable in the governing statutes and placement and custody laws in Wisconsin, is often of paramount importance and the best tool any party can have on their side in a custody and placement dispute.
 The experienced and caring attorneys at Gamino Law Offices, LLC can help!
 Our family law attorneys devise creative solutions to resolve or litigate custody or placement disputes.
 We are familiar with the family courts and judges, and are ready to represent parents in custody and placement issues, in Milwaukee, Waukesha, or anywhere in Southeastern Wisconsin.

-For a free initial consultation with dedicated attorneys doing their best to help with your divorce or family law concerns in Wisconsin,
+Contact us for a free initial consultation with a dedicated Milwaukee divorce lawyer doing their best to help with your family law concerns in Wisconsin, or for help with any of your other Wisconsin legal needs.

 Free Initial Consultations in all Divorce and Family Law Matters